Islamization of Iran: Iranian influence on Islamic culture

 "It is a remarkable fact that, with few exceptions, most Muslim scholars ... in the intellectual sciences have been non-Arabs, thus the founders of grammar were Sibawaih and after him, al-Farsi and Az-Zajjaj.
 All of them were of Persian descent they invented rules of (Arabic) grammar.
 Great jurists were Persians.
 Only the Persians engaged in the task of preserving knowledge and writing systematic scholarly works.
 Thus the truth of the statement of the prophet (Muhammad) becomes apparent, 'If learning were suspended in the highest parts of heaven the Persians would attain it "...
 The intellectual sciences were also the preserve of the Persians, left alone by the Arabs, who did not cultivate them...as was the case with all crafts. ...
 This situation continued in the cities as long as the Persians and Persian countries, Iraq, Khorasan, and Transoxiana (modern Central Asia), retained their sedentary culture."

-One Abbasid Caliph is even quoted as saying:
+However, modern historians and researchers have heavily critiqued Ibn Khaldun's sociological classification and his premise regarding the absolute scientific supremacy of non-Arabs.
+In his framework within the Muqaddimah, Ibn Khaldun's methodology strictly tied the definition of an "Arab" to the nomadic Bedouin lifestyle (badawa).
+Consequently, he systematically classified urbanized, sedentary populations—even those of direct Arab descent who had settled in eastern metropolitan centers like Khorasan and Transoxiana—as "Ajam" (non-Arabs).
+This classification was driven by his desire to validate his broader sociological theory regarding the dichotomy between nomadic and sedentary (hadara) cultures, rather than being an accurate reflection of ethnic lineage.

+A widely circulated historical anecdote, the origins and authenticity of which are highly disputed, is often used to illustrate this narrative.
+The quote is apocryphal and suffers from conflicting attributions in later literature; while some sources attribute it to an unnamed Abbasid caliph, others credit the Umayyad caliph Sulayman ibn Abd al-Malik.
+The anecdote states: